Construction of Bh[g] sets in product of groups: Introduction

-where $\cZ^d$ denotes the set of all $d-$tuples of integers numbers, and $[0,N-1]^d$ denotes the cartesian product of $[0,N-1]$ with itself $d$ times.

-The main problem in the study of $B_h[g]$ sets consists of establishing the largest cardinality of a $B_h[g]$ set on a finite group $G$.
-Using constructions we can find lower bounds for $F_h(G,g)$, while with counting and combinatorial techniques we can state upper bounds.
-In this work we focus in constructions from which we obtain some known lower bounds for $F_h(G,g)$ on particular groups $G$, while other works as \cite{RuizBravoTrujillo}, \cite{CillerueloNd}, \cite{HigherDimensions}, are focused in state upper bounds.
+The main problem on $B_h[g]$ sets consists on establishing the largest cardinality of a $B_h[g]$ set on a finite group $G$.
+With analytical constructions it is possible to characterize lower bounds for $F_h(G,g)$, while using counting and combinatorial techniques, it is possible to characterize upper bounds.
+In this work we focus on constructions to obtain known lower bounds for $F_h(G,g)$ on particular groups $G$ ($\left(\cF^h,+\right)$, $\left(\cZ^d,+\right)$, and $\left(\cZ_{m_1}\times\cdots\times\cZ_{m_d},+\right)$ for any field $\cF$ and $d\geq2$, $h\geq2$, $g\geq1$), while other works are focused on upper bounds \cite{RuizBravoTrujillo}, \cite{CillerueloNd}, \cite{HigherDimensions}.

 Different works have introduced constructions of $B_h[g]$ sets for particular values of $h$, and $g$.
 On $(\cZ,+)$, the most obvious construction of Sidon sets is given by Mian--Chowla using the greedy algorithm \cite{MianChowla}.
-This result is generalized for any $h\geq 2$ and any $g\geq 1$ in \cite{OBryant}.
+This result is generalized by O'Bryant for any $h\geq 2$ and any $g\geq 1$ in \cite{OBryant}.

 Other constructions of $B_h$ sets are due to Rusza, Bose, Singer, and Erd\"{o}s \& Tur\'{a}n.
-Rusza constructs a Sidon set on the group $\left(\mathbb{Z}/ (p^2-p),+\right)$ for $p$ prime.
-Bose's construction initially consider $h=2$ but is generalized to any $h\geq~2$ on the group $\left(\mathbb{Z}_{q^h-1},+\right)$, where $q$ is a prime power.
+Rusza constructs a Sidon set on the group $\left(\mathbb{Z}_{ (p^2-p)},+\right)$ for $p$ prime.
+Bose's construction initially consider $h=2$ but could be generalized for any $h\geq2$ and any prime power $q$ on the group $\left(\mathbb{Z}_{q^h-1},+\right)$.
 Similarly to Bose, Singer constructs a $B_h$ set with $q+1$ elements on $\left(\mathbb{Z}_{(q^{h+1}-1)/(q-1)},+\right)$.
-Actually this construction can be established using a $B_{h+1}$ set obtained from Bose's construction \cite{TrujilloAlexis}.
-Finally, Erd\"{o}s \& Tur\'{a}n construct Sidon sets on $(\mathbb{Z},+)$ based on quadratic residues modulo a fixed prime $p$.
-For details of these constructions see \cite{OBryant}.
+Actually this construction can be established using Bose's construction \cite{TrujilloAlexis}.
+Finally, based on quadratic residues modulo a fixed prime $p$, Erd\"{o}s \& Tur\'{a}n construct Sidon sets on $(\mathbb{Z},+)$ \cite{OBryant}.